kevquirk/512kb.club/index.md

 permalink: /
 layout: default
 ---
 The internet has become a <b>bloated mess</b>.
-Massive javascript libraries, countless client-side queries and overly complex frontend frameworks are par for the course these days.
+Massive JavaScript libraries, countless client-side queries and overly complex frontend frameworks are par for the course these days.

 When online newspapers like [The Guardian](https://www.theguardian.com/uk) are **over 4MB in size**, you know there's a problem.
 Why does an online newspaper need to be over 4MB in size?
 It's crazy.